MarcelGarus/server/blog/draft-kakuro.md

 **Edit:**
 There are some more solution attempts in [the repo](https://github.com/MarcelGarus/kakuro), but their performance is somewhat unreliable.
 The fastest one solves the Kakuro from the book in 89&nbsp;ms, but runs out of memory on the 30&times;30 Kakuro.

-## Todo

-- proof read
-- fix read time for this article manually